NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 Main evaluation criteria are:

-• Description of study settings: Clear description of the surveillance population and settings, number of hospital facilities, link with a virology laboratory with testing capacity (see below), whether data are shared with the National Influenza Centre or WHO reference centres
+• Description of study settings: Clear description of the surveillance population and settings, number of hospital facilities, link with a virology laboratory with testing capacity (see below), whether data are shared with the National Influenza Centre in the country, or WHO reference centres.

-• Laboratory capacities: Availability of RT-PCR testing for influenza viruses, including subtyping for influenza A and lineage for influenza B. The existing full genome sequencing capacities on site or proposed referral system to sequence influenza viruses (or SARS-COV-2) should be described.
-Sites should mention if they will test samples for other respiratory viruses and, if so, describe the strategy for testing (e.g., all samples tested for all viruses, including influenza
+• Laboratory capacities: Availability of RT-PCR testing for influenza viruses, including subtyping for influenza A and lineage for influenza B. The existing full genome sequencing capacities on site or proposed referral system to sequence influenza viruses (or SARS-CoV-2) should be described.
+Sites should mention if they will test samples for other respiratory viruses and, if so, describe the strategy for testing (e.g., all samples tested for all viruses, including influenza and SARS-CoV-2 or a random subset of samples tested for other respiratory viruses after influenza testing is done, or other options).

 • Surveillance period: Sites are expected to run the surveillance year-round (from November 1st to October 31st the following year).
-If expected number of cases to be screened is too high, site should explain a strategy to systematically assess patients over the surveillance period.
+If expected number of cases to be screened is too high to be handled, site should explain a strategy to systematically assess patients over the surveillance period.
 See suggested Sampling Strategy in Appendix 3.

-• Targeted sample size for WGS: The estimated number of sequenced samples expected to be shared via the GISAID platform during the season is at a minimum 50-100 and will depend on the site’s capacity and number of potential influenza or SARS-COV-2 cases identified.
-If site proceeds with sequencing of RSV samples, results can be shared in the GIHSN but RSV sequencing is not covered by the GIHSN grant.
+• Targeted sample size for WGS: The estimated number of sequenced samples expected to be shared via the GISAID platform during the season is at minimum 100 and will depend on the site’s capacity and number of cases identified as associated with influenza viruses and/or SARS-COV-2.
+If site proceeds with sequencing of other respiratory viruses, results can be shared in the GIHSN, but cost will not be covered by the GIHSN grant.

-• Clinical information data collection capacities: The proposal needs to include detailed description about the way the site will identify eligible patients, their local staff capacity to interview and collect information from charts (please indicate if electronical medical chart abstraction will be done), and whether they expect to collect clinical and respiratory samples from all patients or propose a sampling frame if the expected number of patients to be screened is too high.
-The sampling scheme should be focused on influenza.
-Other respiratory viruses can be incorporated in the same sampling frame according to resources available and/or use of multiplex testing tools.
-Sites that can generate information for other respiratory viruses (especially SARS-COV2 and RSV) will be strong applicants, to ensure global monitoring and awareness of respiratory virus circulation after the disrupted seasons seen in 2020/21 and 2021/22.
+• Clinical information data collection capacities: The proposal needs to include detailed description about the way the site will identify eligible patients, their local staff capacity to interview and collect information from charts (please indicate if electronical medical chart abstraction will be done), and whether they expect to collect clinical and respiratory samples from all patients or propose a sampling frame if the expected number of patients to be screened is too high to be handled.
+The sampling scheme should be focused on influenza surveillance.
+Other respiratory viruses can be incorporated in the same sampling frame according to resources available and/or use of multiplex testing tools in a subset of patients.
+Sites that can generate information for other respiratory viruses (especially SARS-CoV2 and RSV) will be strong applicants, to ensure global monitoring and awareness of respiratory virus circulation.
 Applicants should clearly describe their proposal screening, enrolment, and testing strategies, including if testing for other respiratory viruses will be performed, and how they can meet the year-round surveillance requirements.
 This should consider local capacity and resources.
 See suggested Sampling Strategy in Appendix 3.

 • Cost-effectiveness: the relevance of the cost in relation to expected sample size will be considered when reviewing applications.
 The Foundation is providing catalytic funding and is not expected to fund the full cost of the surveillance system (clinical and sequencing data collection).
 The Foundation encourages sites to seek for national or other sources of funding to guarantee the sustainability of their surveillance.

-In September each year, the Executive Committee of the Foundation will select institutions and decide the amount of the grant provided during the season to support the implementation.
+In September 2026, the Executive Committee of the Foundation will select institutions and decide the amount of the grant provided during the season to support the implementation.
 For sites already participating in the GIHSN, the selection will be conditional to data transfer completion in the previous season.

 HOW TO APPLY AND HIGHLIGHTS

-All applications must be submitted on-line here on the GIHSN website, using the dedicated application form.
-Deadline for submission of all applications is July 23rd, 2025 , EOB.
+All applications must be submitted on-line on the GIHSN website, using the dedicated application form.
+Deadline for submission of all applications is July 17th, 2026 , EOB.

 • New sites to the GIHSN: Please create your personal space on-line here on the GIHSN website to proceed.
 Fulfil your application on-line.